The number of solutions for random regular NAE-SAT: Proof outline

-Lemma~\ref{l:restrict.H} tells us that $\max\set{\PSI(H) : H\notin\nbd_\circ}$ is negative.
-On the other hand, we shall assume that the global maximum of $\PSI$ is non-negative, since otherwise $\E\ZZ$ is exponentially small in $n$ and there is nothing to prove.
-From this we conclude that any maximizer $H$ of $\PSI$ must lie in $\nbd_\circ$.
-By a block optimization procedure in $\nbd_\circ$, we prove
+We assume throughout what follows that $k\ge k_0$, $\alpha$ satisfies \eqref{e:regime.alpha}, and $0\le \lambda\le1$.
+In this regime, Lemma~\ref{l:restrict.H} tells us that $\max\set{\bF(H) : H\notin\nbd_\circ}$ is negative.
+On the other hand, we shall assume that the global maximum of $\bF$ is nonnegative, since otherwise $\E\ZZ$ is exponentially small in $n$ and there is nothing to prove.
+From this we have that any maximizer $H$ of $\bF$ must lie in $\nbd_\circ$.
+In Sections~\ref{s:reduce.to.tree}~and~\ref{s:tree.opt} we develop a more refined analysis to solve the optimization problem for $\bF$ restricted to $\nbd_\circ$: